-[74] This is consistent with the familiar approach of Rule 237 and was not the subject of negative commentary.
-There does not seem to be a compelling reason to revisit this policy decision by the Rules of Court Committee.
+[77] This is consistent with the familiar approach of Rule 237 and was not the subject of negative commentary.
+There does not seem to be any reason to change this approach.

 E. Factors Governing Place of Commencement and Trial

 What factors should govern the prima facie place of commencement?